ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 # 3 Identifiers, Identity and Credential Management

-## 3.1 Introduction and high-level Requirements
+## 3.1 Introduction and High-Level Requirements

 Currently 3rd parties such as Domain Name Services (DNS) registrars [put reference], Internet Corporation for Assigned Names and Numbers [(ICANN)](https://www.icann.org/), X.509 Certificate Authorities (CAs), see Reference [[X.509](######-X.509)] and Reference [[CA](######-CA)], or social media companies are responsible for the creation and management of online identifiers and the secure communication between them.